After years of fandom, I get to spend an evening with Siouxsie … and cities in dust. (All scans by VA)

 My own Siouxsie/Creatures collection.
 (Photo by VA)

 A cursory glance from moi—not exactly Mr. Home Mechanic—revealed nothing conspicuous, but that was not enough, especially as we were about to embark on a two-hour highway drive to T.O.
-So, into the my dealership’s mechanic shop as they tried to get to the bottom of the steaming sensation.
+So, into my dealership’s mechanic shop we went as they tried to get to the bottom of the steaming sensation.

 The gang there kindly stopped to give my vehicle the once over but explained that a more in-depth diagnostic would need to go down before they could specifically identify just what it was that had gone wrong.
 Since their day was soon ending and we had to get going, there was simply no time for that.